-Kourtney Kardashian Says A ‘Little Prayer’ In Dior Shall & Wide-Legged Pants At Ornate Italian Church
+Kourtney Kardashian Says A ‘Little Prayer’ In Dior Shawl & Wide-Legged Pants At Ornate Italian Church

 Spanish singer-songwriter Rosalía also commented on the post, with a simple red heart and prayer hands emoji.

-This photo set from Italy isn’t the first from Kourtney, as she recently shared from the past excursion she said she took “last summer” while on a break.
+This photo set from Italy isn’t the first from Kourtney, as she recently shared updates from the “last summer” excursion she took while on a break.
 As The Inquisitr previously reported, the beauty blogger uploaded a few stunning images of her time in Portofino, posing seaside in a scarf bandeau top and wide-legged pants.
 She also posted some beautiful shots of the port filled with boats and some details from the rustic countryside.